martinfrances107/rust_topojson_client/README.md

  and topoquantize-test

 * Port untranslate test, Maybe?
-* neigbours.rs -- is using dynamic dispatch, in an issues involving the use of anomymous functions :-
+* neigbors.rs -- is using dynamic dispatch, in an issues involving the use of anomymous functions :-

   ```rust
   let indexes_by_arc = RefCell<BTreeMap<usize, ArcIndexes>>